Selling a Business: FSBOs (Pt 4)

 In the first example, it took eight years for a simple business to sell; first, because the owners tried to sell it themselves and then assigned the job to a real estate agent (or maybe a dentist) with the same amount of experience and knowledge as the owners – which is to say, “none”.
 Eight years of heartache, disappointment and loss of value.
-If they’d hired a pro, the sale should have happened in 12 months and at a hire price.
-Investing just half of the proceeds, over the ensuing eight years, the ultimate net would have been significantly higher.
+If they’d hired a pro, the sale should have happened in 12 months and at a higher price.
+Investing just half of the proceeds in a S&P ETF over the ensuing eight years, the ultimate net would have been significantly higher.

 In the second example – which is still unfolding – the real estate agent knows the problem; but like almost all agents, won’t advise the clients to contact the right professionals to get the job done.